raffomania/infrastructure/README.md

 - automated migration of backups to new server
 - restrict access to vpn
 - use podman secrets for db passwords etc

+## Archived Apps

+These are available in git history:

+- vikunja